Readock/ZssorkTools/README.md

 ### My Brushes (Optional)

-If you want to have my brushes, you can import the [zssork_brushes.bundle](https://raw.githubusercontent.com/Readock/ZssorkTools/main/zssork_brushes.bundle)
+If you want to have my brushes, you can import this [bundle](https://raw.githubusercontent.com/Readock/ZssorkTools/main/zssork_brushes.bundle)